So, you’ve written something. Now what?

-It’s why we set up Dear Damsels: to provide another space where women could send their words and receive support and feedback and a general rallying response.
-We think that personal blogs are great, but can sometimes feel like shouting into the void.
+We set up Dear Damsels for exactly this reason: to provide a space where women could send their words and receive support and feedback and a general rallying response.
+Personal blogs – like notebooks – serve their purpose, but can sometimes feel like shouting into the void.

-But DD is just one platform among many providing the chance for writers to share their work further, whether through regular submission periods or one-off writing opportunities.
-With so many fantastic platforms out there, we wanted to share those on our radar with you.
+Luckily, DD is just one platform among many providing the chance for writers to have their work published, whether through regular submission periods or one-off callouts.

 the tiny narrative

 As featured on a recent episode of Her Own Words, the tiny narrative, run by Elizabeth Lovatt, is an email newsletter sharing a piece of fiction, non-fiction and poetry every two weeks, describing itself as ‘personal despatches for narrative obsessives’.
 Submissions are always open and you can send your pieces of writing under 1,000 words to email@example.com.
 Peruse their wonderful archive to find out more.